Understanding Unapplied Cash Payment Income & Unapplied Cash Bill Payment Expenses

 How do I fix the Unapplied Cash transactions on my Profit and Loss Statement?

-Don’t worry, QuickBooks Online automatically updates the account as it needs to so your reports will be correct on the cash basis.
+Don’t worry, QuickBooks Online automatically updates the account as it needs to so your reports will be correct on a cash basis.
 QuickBooks Online calculates what the balance should be based on the dates you run your profit and loss statement.
 There is no need to fix or adjust the transactions (with one exception below – but leave that to your accountant).

 Long Answers to Unapplied Cash Accounts